Defne Aslan

 Defne previously served as Research Assistant for Dr. Mohammed Mahmoud at the Middle East Institute’s Climate and Water Program.
 In summer 2024, she interned with the Natural Resources Defense Council’s Environmental Entrepreneurs team, supporting policy initiatives that advance the clean energy transition in the U.S. and globally.
 Through climate messaging and advocacy, she helped demonstrate to communities that environmentally sustainable policies also drive economic growth and job creation.

 During her senior year at USC, Defne worked as a legislative intern for Congresswoman Sydney Kamlager-Dove’s District Office, representing California’s 37th District.
-She also has experience working as a senior producer for USC Impact, an international and local documentary series broadcast weekly on Spectrum 1 News Network, available to 30 million viewers.
+She also has experience working as a senior producer for USC Impact, an international and local documentary series broadcast weekly on Spectrum 1 News Network.

 Defne speaks Turkish, French, and English, and has professional working proficiency in Spanish.